-When considering the various pension transfer advice fees offered by Financial Advisers remember it is not only the price to transfer that matters but also the long term costs.
+When considering the pension transfer advice fees offered by Financial Advisers it is not only the price to transfer that matters but also the long term costs.

 As a simple example imagine you need a new printer.
 You find two models of interest in your local store, one is £99 the other £145.
-If working on price alone the £99 model is the obvious choice but printers have a long term cost of ownership.
+If working on price alone the £99 model is the obvious choice.
+However, printers have a long term cost of ownership.

 What if you pay Adviser A £3,000 to transfer a final salary pension and 2% ongoing annual charges and Adviser B £6,000 to transfer and 1.5% ongoing annual charges.
 What is the long term cost to you of the higher annual fee?

-What if Adviser B suggests a range of investments that deliver consistently higher growth over the long term than the investments suggested by Adviser A. Does the difference in investment value many years in the future more than cover the difference in initial transfer costs?
+What if Adviser B suggests a range of investments that deliver higher growth over the long term than the investments suggested by Adviser A. Does the difference in fund value many years in the future more than cover the difference in initial transfer costs?

 Do you want ongoing contact with your adviser?
 If so what are you prepared to pay for that?
 Of course, based on your specific circumstances Adviser A may be the best choice.
 Again, the overall cost of ownership calculation is what matters not individual costs.